jqhoogland/rationalia-starter/LW/Concepts/Bayesianism.md

 ## Bayesianism & Rationality

 There is a conceoption of rationality for *bayesian* can be treated as technical codeword that cognitive scientists use to mean "rational".
 Bayesian [probability theory](https://www.lessestwrong.com/tag/probability-theory) is the math of [epistemic rationality](https://wiki.lesswrong.com/wiki/epistemic_rationality), Bayesian [decision theory](https://www.lessestwrong.com/tag/decision-theory) is the math of [instrumental rationality](https://wiki.lesswrong.com/wiki/instrumental_rationality).
 Right up there with [cognitive bias](https://wiki.lesswrong.com/wiki/cognitive_bias) as an absolutely fundamental concept on Less Wrong.

-## Other usages
+## Other Usages

 The term "Bayesian" may also refer to an ideal rational agent implementing precise, perfect Bayesian probability theory and decision theory (see, for example, [Aumann's agreement theorem](https://www.lessestwrong.com/tag/aumann-s-agreement-theorem)).